minetest/minetest/doc/lua_api.md

     schematic = "foobar.mts",
-    -- If schematic is a string, it is the filepath relative to the current -- working directory of the specified Minetest schematic file.
+    -- If schematic is a string, it is the filepath relative to the current -- working directory of the specified Luanti schematic file.
     -- Could also be the ID of a previously registered schematic.

     schematic = {